SCIInstitute/ShapeWorks/docs/deep-learning/pytorch-gpu.md

 PyTorch 2.9.1 (CUDA 12.8) only has kernels for: sm_75, sm_80, sm_86, sm_90, sm_100, sm_120
 ```

-To use the GPU, install a build that covers your card (see below): older cards
+Install a build that covers your card (see below): older cards (Maxwell, Pascal)
-(Maxwell, Pascal) need an older PyTorch with a CUDA 12.6 or earlier wheel, while
+need an older PyTorch with a CUDA 12.6 or earlier wheel, while Blackwell cards
-Blackwell cards (RTX 50-series) need CUDA 12.8 or newer.
+(RTX 50-series) need CUDA 12.8 or newer.
+DeepSSM does not fall back to the CPU
+in this case — a machine with a GPU it cannot use is a setup problem worth
+fixing, not a reason to start a run that would take days.

 ## Reinstalling a different PyTorch version